James Darren

-James William Ercolani (born June 8, 1936) known by his stage name James Darren, is an American television and film actor, television director, and singer.
-During the late 1950s and early 1960s, he had notable starring and supporting roles in films including Gidget (1959) and its sequels, The Gene Krupa Story (1959), All the Young Men (1960), The Guns of Navarone (1961), and Diamond Head (1962).
-As a teen pop singer, he achieved hit singles including "Goodbye Cruel World" in 1961.
+James William Ercolani (June 8, 1936 – September 2, 2024), known by his stage name James Darren, was an American television and film actor, television director, and singer.
+During the late 1950s and early 1960s, he had notable starring and supporting roles in films including the youth and beach-culture film Gidget (1959) and its sequels.
+He also appeared in The Gene Krupa Story (1959), All the Young Men (1960), The Guns of Navarone (1961), and Diamond Head (1962).
+As a teen pop singer, he sang hit singles including "Goodbye Cruel World" in 1961.
 He later became more active in television, starring as Dr. Anthony Newman in the science fiction series The Time Tunnel (1966–1967).
-He appeared in the regular role of Officer III James Corrigan in the police drama T. J. Hooker (1983–1986) and in the recurring role of Vic Fontaine in Star Trek: Deep Space Nine (1998–1999).
+He had the regular role of Officer James Corrigan in the police drama T. J. Hooker (1982–1986) and performed as Vic Fontaine, a recurring role in Star Trek: Deep Space Nine (1998–1999).

 Early life

-Darren was born in the Lower Moyamensing neighborhood of Philadelphia, on June 8, 1936.
-He is of Italian descent.
+James William Ercolani was born in Philadelphia, on June 8, 1936.
+He was of Italian descent and grew up in South Philadelphia near where Fabian and Frankie Avalon lived.
+In an interview with the News Press of Fort Myers, Florida he said that the area where he lived was "a real neighborhood.
+It made you feel that you could be successful, too."
+He mentioned that Al Martino and Eddie Fisher were from the neighborhood.

-He wanted to be an actor and studied in New York City with Stella Adler for a number of years.
-He would also occasionally sing although he later said "I wasn't really a singer.
+Darren wanted to be an actor and studied in New York City with Stella Adler for a number of years.
+He also occasionally sang although he later said "I wasn't really a singer.
 I was a kid in Philly whose dad would take him to bars and nightclubs and I would get up and sing two songs."